 Interns are paid $15 an hour for their work.
 Applications are accepted for summer (which runs from roughly May through August), fall (roughly September through December), and spring (roughly January through April).
 We’re flexible on start and end dates.

 Deadlines are as follows:

 -Spring: due November 15

-To apply, please send a one page cover letter, a resume, and links to three to five writing samples by email to email@example.com with “Internship application” in the subject line (please indicate which term/semester you’d like to apply for in the subject line and/or email body).
+To apply, please send a one-page cover letter, a resume, and links to three to five writing samples by email to email@example.com with “internship application” in the subject line.
+Make sure to indicate which term/semester you’d like to apply for in the subject line as well.

 LETTERS TO THE EDITOR